-One of the conditions for Carer’s Allowance is that you must not earn more than £120 a week.
+One of the conditions for Carer’s Allowance is that you must not earn more than £120 a week (in 2018/19).
 This includes money from employment and self-employment, for example, if you have a part-time job.
 Money you get from private or occupational pensions, however, is not counted as earnings.

 The DWP has the discretion to average your earnings over a five-week period, or a ‘recognisable cycle of work’ if you have one.

-You should be aware that although the earnings threshold was increased from £116 to £120 a week from April 2018, if you are working 16 hours at the National Living Wage of £7.83 per hour (for those Aged 25 or over) you may be at risk of losing all of your Carer’s Allowance if you do not have any deductions (see below for allowable deductions).
+You should be aware that although the earnings threshold was increased from £116 to £120 a week from April 2018, if you are working 16 hours at the National Living Wage of £7.83 per hour (for those aged 25 or over) you may be at risk of losing all of your Carer’s Allowance if you do not have any deductions as your earnings would be £125.28 (see below for allowable deductions).

 What are my weekly earnings?

 To work out your weekly earnings, you only look at what you have earned after you have paid:

 - half of any money you pay towards personal and occupational pension schemes.

 You can also take off up to half of the rest of your earnings for amounts you pay to someone from outside your family to look after children, or the person you look after, when you are at work.

 You may also be able to take into account some other expenses, such as expenses you have to pay to enable you to do your job.